-Archery: Poisoned arrows, or explosive tips, or bows drawn by mechanical means, except for crossbows as permitted, are prohibited.
+Archery: Poisoned arrows, or explosive tips, including firearms cartridges affixed to the end of arrows in such a way as they discharge upon impact with the target, or bows drawn by mechanical means, except for crossbows as permitted, are prohibited.
 Mechanical releases are permitted.
 Arrows used on deer, bear, or turkey must have well-sharpened steel broadhead blades not less than ⅞ inches in width.
 Expanding broadheads are legal for deer, bear, and turkey hunting.
 All bows, except permitted crossbows, used for hunting (recurve, long, and compound) must have a draw weight of at least 40 lbs. at 28 inches or at peak draw.
 No arrows may be released within 150 feet of, or across, any state or hard-surfaced highway, and hunting is prohibited within 500 feet of any dwelling or building in use, unless authorized by the owner or occupant thereof.

 A firearms license (FID or LTC card) is not required for bowhunting.
 Archers shall not possess firearms on their person or use dogs while hunting deer.
-(See deer regulations on Deer.)
 Archers may hunt with a bow and arrow during the shotgun and primitive firearms deer seasons, but must comply with all regulations of those seasons, including the hunter orange and Primitive Firearms Stamp requirements.
 Crossbows may be used by certain permanently disabled persons by permit only.
-For regulations and an application, visit www.mass.gov/masswildlife or contact DFW at (508) 389-6300.
+For regulations and an application, visit mass.gov/masswildlife or contact MassWildlife at (508) 389-6300.

-Hunter Orange: No person shall hunt during the pheasant or quail season on WMAs where pheasant or quail are stocked without wearing a “hunter orange” cap or hat except while night-hunting for raccoons or opossums, or while hunting waterfowl from a blind or boat.
-During the period when it is legal to hunt deer with a shotgun, all hunters, except waterfowl hunters on coastal waters hunting within a blind or from a boat, must wear, in a conspicuous manner on chest, back, and head, a minimum of 500 square inches of “hunter orange” clothing or material.
-During the primitive firearms season, all deer hunters must comply with the 500 sq. inch hunter orange requirement.
+Blaze Orange: No person shall hunt during the pheasant or quail season on WMAs where pheasant or quail are stocked without wearing a “blaze orange” cap or hat except while night-hunting for raccoons or opossums, or while hunting waterfowl from a blind or boat.
+During the period when it is legal to hunt deer with a shotgun, all hunters, except waterfowl hunters on coastal waters hunting within a blind or from a boat, must wear, in a conspicuous manner on chest, back, and head, a minimum of 500 square inches of “blaze orange” clothing or material.
+During the primitive firearms season, all deer hunters must comply with the 500 sq. inch blaze orange requirement.